 What does the Beautycounter Vitamin C Serum do for skin?

-I have personally noticed:
+Since using the vitamin C serum I have personally noticed:

-- Decreased acne
+- Decreased redness

-- Reduction in scarring and pigmentation
+- Reduction in dark spots and pigmentation

 - Increased brightness and overall improvement in complexion

 - Has evened out my skin tone

 What are the benefits of using a vitamin C serum?